meta-llama/llama-stack-client-kotlin/README.md

             )
 ```

 Note that image captured on device needs to be encoded with Base64 before sending it to the model.
-Check out our demo app example here (TO-ADD Image Reasoning section)
+Check out our demo app example [here](https://github.com/meta-llama/llama-stack-apps/tree/main/examples/android_app)

 ### Run Simple Inference